-Governors' indemnities
+Governors' Indemnities

-The academy trust has purchased insurance to protect Governors from claims arising against negligent acts, errors or omissions occurring whilst on academy trust business.
+The academy trust has purchased insurance to protect governors from claims arising against negligent acts, errors or omissions occurring whilst on academy trust business.

-Method of recruitment and appointment or election of Governors
+Method of Recruitment and Appointment or Election of Governors

-The term of office for any Governor shall be four years, save that this time limit shall not apply to the Headteacher or any post help ex officio.
+The term of office for any Governor shall be four years, save that this time limit shall not apply to the Head Teacher or any post help ex officio.
 Subject to remaining eligible to be a particular type of Governor, any Governor may be re-appointed or re-elected.

-Policies adopted for the induction and training of Governors
+Policies and Procedures Adopted for the Induction and Training of Governors